MuerteSeguraZ/DiskUsageAnalyzer/README.md

 # DiskUsageAnalyzer

-**DiskUsageAnalyzer** is a Java Swing application that allows users to analyze disk usage, explore folders, manage files, and perform advanced operations such as compression, duplicate detection, and cleanup.
-It provides both a tree view and powerful tools to inspect and operate on your file system efficiently.
+**DiskUsageAnalyzer** is a Java Swing application that allows people to analyze disk usage, explore folders, manage files, and do advanced stuff like compression, duplicate detection, and cleanup.
+It gives both a tree view and powerful tools to inspect and operate on your file system efficiently.

 ---

-## 🔧 Features
+## Features

-### 📂 Folder Navigation
+### Folder Navigation
 - Select and scan any folder using a file chooser dialog.
-- Display folder structure in a `JTree` view.
 - View total size, number of files, and folders.
 - Refresh button to re-scan current folder.

-### 🧰 Tools & Utilities
+### Tools & Utilities

 #### Compression Tools
 - ZIP: